 DIVERSITY: The presence of individuals with various identities.

 Why it matters to us at NWAF: We value and celebrate diversity across various identities.
-We strive to be a workplace where all staff and visitors feel welcome and respected.
+We strive to be a workplace where all staff and visitors feel welcomed and respected.

 EQUITY: Just and fair inclusion into a society in which all can participate, prosper, and thrive on their own terms.

 Equity starts with recognizing different challenges, needs, and histories of a given group.
 To become more equitable is to promote justice and fairness within the practices, policies, and distribution of resources by institutions or systems.
 To accomplish this, there must be systems that create, support, and sustain justice.
 (Source: Informed by D5 Coalition and Race Forward)

 Why it matters to us at NWAF: Our mission focuses on helping people in our region achieve sustainable prosperity and thrive on their own terms.
 We believe that prosperity is possible for all people in our region.
 Currently, that is not the case.
 Our priority communities (Native Americans, communities of color, immigrants, refugees, and people in rural areas) have been, and continue to be, disproportionately under-resourced.
 Our work focuses on improving practices, policies, and systems to create more equitable outcomes.

 INCLUSION: The act of creating environments in which any individual or group can be and feel welcomed, respected, supported, and valued to fully participate.

 An inclusive and welcoming climate embraces differences, offers respect in words and actions, and fosters a sense of belonging for all people.
 (Source: Informed by UC-Berkeley Initiative for Equity, Inclusion, and Diversity)